JABU-2022/JABU-2022/README.md

-## Hi there 👋
+## Hi there!

 Hello!
-I'm Jacques Butera, a Full Stack AI/ML Engineer with a passion for leveraging technology to solve industry challenges and address the world’s most pressing issues.
+I'm Jaques Butera call me ## JABU, a Full Stack AI/ML Engineer with a passion for leveraging technology to solve industry challenges and address the world’s most pressing issues.

 ## Overview